pumpkin crisp

 Pumpkin crisp.
-Perfect for the season and a break from your go-to rotation of confections.
-(But don’t worry.
-I’ll come crawling back to chocolate chip cookies in no time.)
+Perfect for the season and a break from other go-to rotations of confections.

 1 cup evaporated milk